 Cation and anion exchange happens when a similarly charged ion, possibly with a stronger charge, replaces that ion.
 For instance, when a hydrogen ion H+ is attached at a root’s negatively charged receptor site, it can be exchanged with a stronger cation like Ca 2+ that then can move across the active transport chain eventually becoming part of cell walls.
 That hydrogen ion exchange/release is how cation exchange lowers pH.

-You gotta get the nutes to the roots to grow fruits as stated by Dr. J 303 PhD.
+You gotta get the nutes to the roots to grow fruits as stated by Dr. J 303 PhD in bro science.
 Roots give the plant an anchor to a substrate while providing minerals, organic acids and water to the plant.
 They are mainly comprised of cellulose.
 The outer most cell layer of roots, stems, leaves, bud and seed is called the epidermis (surface) layer which is basically the protective cell layer.
 Cation and anion exchange happens on the root hairs that form out of this cell layer.
 Root hairs are a type of elongated tube like epidermal cell called trichoblasts.
 If I need these tric’s to get the other trics, is that trics on trics bro?
 Probably.
 They are full of mitochondria (where respiration and energy production occur) that provide the metabolic energy required for active ion transport.
 Along the length of the trichoblast is where the mineral ion exchange happens.
 Past the epidermis layer are parenchyma (per-rank-a-ma) cells.
 They are bigger than epidermal cells with thin cell walls that have gaps or channels between them that can store sugars and let water, minerals and organic molecules like fulvic acids pass around and through them.
 These channels between the cells are known as plasmodesmata and connect cells together for transportation of water/ions or communication between cells.
 Once through the parenchyma cells, water and ions reach the endodermis (endo means inside) cell layer that’s covered by a thin waxy layer called the casparian strip that regulates water, carbohydrate and ion flow farther inside the root.
 The area past the epidermis cells from the parenchyma to the endodermis is called the cortex.
 The next layer of cells past the cortex are called pericycle cells.
 Pericycle cells are fuckin’ badass because when they divide, they create the lateral roots allowing them to spread out and conquer the substrate.
 Once past the pericycle cells you reach the inner vascular cylinder.
 The vascular cylinder contains xylem and phloem tubes and they are the plant’s plumbing.
 The area of cells from the pericycle to the phloem tubes is called the stele.
 Xylem tubes transport water and ions up the plant from roots to stems and leaves during the day for photosynthesis to create sugars out of the carbon, hydrogen and oxygen and the phloem tubes transport the sap created (carbs, sugars and water) down the plant to the leaves, stems, buds and roots.
 Vapor pressure deficit (VPD) on the leave’s stomata isn’t the only thing aiding plant transpiration and respiration.
 You may be up on VPD but are you down with RPB?
 Root pressure bro.
 I hope that root pressure is down this afternoon.
 During the day, hopefully it’s low and at night it’s higher.
 During the day, the root’s cell membranes absorb water through the cytoplasm by osmosis created by a lack of root pressure.
 At night, root pressure occurs in the xylem when the moisture level in the rhizosphere is high and transpiration is low.
 When transpiration is high during the day, water and ions are hopefully under tension from transpirational pull, lowering root pressure.
 When root pressure is too high plants can’t drink or don’t drink.
 So there’s no point irrigating hydro at night.

 Potential of Hydrogen, Nutrient Availability and Mobility: